tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/fileResetOne.png">
 <img src = "figures/fileResetTwo.png">

 __1.3__ The pipeline will ask if you want to run Trainable Weka Segmentation.
 This will individually apply classifiers to the validation data and output the accuracy statistics using hand count placement .roi files and the supplied genotypes.csv file.
-This stage needs to only be run _once_ for a set of validation images, but you may want to repeatedly run later stages, such as Stage __1.4__, to optimize your results.
+This stage needs to only be run _once_ for a set of validation images at a specified threshold, but you may want to repeatedly run later stages, such as Stage __1.4__, to optimize your results.
 Thus, we give the option to skip this stage.
 By default, it is set to run.

 <img src = "figures/selectWeka.png">